 - Many tabs

-Every situation is unique, but you’re well on your way to finding your slow component.
-From here, sometimes trial and error is you best bet.
-Remove objects from your page until it speeds up to narrow down the slow one.
+Every situation is unique, but you are well on your way to finding your slow component.
+From here, sometimes trial and error can work best.
+Remove objects from your page until it speeds up to narrow down the slow component.

 If you have determined that slow loads are your issue, take a look at the slow load with your developer tools and determine where it comes from.
 The sections below address specific examples.

-If your data transfers are taking a long time, you may wish to contact a system administrator for further assistance.
+If your data transfers are taking a long time for a small amount of data, you may wish to contact a system administrator for further assistance.
 This article focuses on issues you can resolve within your application model.

 If you find that a particular retrieve action is slow, you can work to simplify it.
 Review the following: